Hyde, Greater Manchester: In popular culture

 In fiction, Hyde is mentioned frequently in the BBC drama Life on Mars.
 In the programme, the character Sam Tyler was said to have transferred from C Division Hyde, to the City Centre, A Division CID.
 The choice of Hyde is given as a clue that his 1973 self is an alter ego, as in Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde.

-The dance scene from the film Yanks (1979), which starred Richard Gere, was filmed in Hyde Town Hall.